Costa Favolosa Cruise Review

 Internet on board

 Since we only had two sea days, we did not use the internet on board very much.
-We used mostly our cell phone roaming to connect to the internet.
-In all the European ports, we used the roaming included with our cell phone provider.
+We mostly used our cell phones to roam and connect to the internet.
+We used the roaming included with our cell phone provider in all the European ports.
 In Morocco, I bought an eSim with unlimited data for a very affordable price.

 Overall, the speed was fine, but the prices were too high.